Wrap up

 Evidence

-He states, ‘It was very professional, very efficient, which is not always the case in an international organization, but this was really a very good experience.’
+He notes ‘It was very professional, very efficient, which is not always the case in an international organization, but this was really a very good experience.
+We are looking forward also to a continued strengthened relationship with the Council of Europe as one of the key partners.’

 Major discussion point